Xeno69/Domination/co30_Domination.Altis/readme.txt

 Changelogs

+3.94
+- Changed: New server lobby param d_no_mortar_ar "Mortar bag packs in Virtual Arsenal", default no, means no mortar in VA

 3.93
 - Fixed: When With AI is enabled do not delete UAV AI
 - Changed: ace arsenal disabled in ranked mode